panaaj/pypilot-autopilot-provider/README.md

 ---
 ## Description

-This plugin integrates with PyPilot to act as a provider for the Signal K Autopilot API `/signalk/v2/api/vessels/self/steering/autopilot`.
+This plugin integrates with PyPilot to act as a provider for the Signal K Autopilot API which provides services under the path `/signalk/v2/api/vessels/self/steering/autopilots`.

 **Note: The `pypilot_web` process must be running on the PyPilot host!**